FRUCTOSE IMPAIRS THE IMMUNE SYSTEM

-Fructose is commonly found in sugary drinks, sweets, and processed foods and widely used in food production.
+Fructose is commonly found in sugary drinks, sweets, and processed foods, and is widely used in food production.
 It is associated with obesity, type 2 diabetes, and non-alcoholic fatty liver disease, and its intake has increased substantially throughout the developed world in recent years.
 However, understanding the impact of fructose on the immune system of people who consume it at high levels has been limited until now.

 Dr. Nick Jones of Swansea University's Medical School said: "Research into different components of our diet can help us understand what might contribute to inflammation and disease and what could be best harnessed to improve health and wellbeing."